particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 {{collapse op="start" label="Tell me more about creating a product"}}
 - You will need to adjust your workflow to include uploading product firmware releases and releasing them to your fleet.
 In the unusual situation where each device in your product has its own unique firmware, you can use the **Mark as Development Device** to allow each device to have its own firmware that you flash manually instead of using fleet firmware.

 - You will need to add devices to your product.
 For cellular devices, also their SIM cards.
-The [Move devices into a product](/tools/product-tools/device-move) tool can simplify this process.
+The [Move devices into a product](https://github.com/particle-iot/node-example-device-move) script can simplify this process.

 - You may or may not want to change device claiming.
 See [device claiming](/tutorials/product-tools/creating-a-product/#device-claiming) in the creating a product guide.